 Often caused by clogs, these can avoided by regular gutter cleaning.

 Perform Regular Gutter Inspections

-These signs are harder to spot – but easier to fix.
+These signs of gutter failure are harder to spot – but easier to fix.
 They are usually your first indication of a gutter problem.

 - Streaks on Siding

 Streaking on your home’s siding is unattractive and can be caused by leaks, overflow, or detaching gutters.

 Your gutter should channel water away from the home.
 Puddles within inches of the foundation can indicate improper drainage and lead to cracks.

 - Peeling Paint